LuisParedes1/graphite-API-assignment/README.md

 The following API takes as input parameters a URL and (optionally) limit.
 It then returns the terms with the highest TF-IDF on the page according to the [all-the-news database](https://www.kaggle.com/snapcrack/all-the-news)

-# Data Analysis

-Inside of the [Jupyter Notebook](./DataAnalysis.ipynb) we do an inital data analysis to see what we are working with and check for any NaN values.

-We finish by concatenating all three datasets into a single one which we'll use for the project.

-To run the notebook:

-- conda activate (this will activate the base environment)
-- jupyter-notebook DataAnalysis.ipynb
-- Install pandas with `!pip install pandas`
-- Run the cells (cntl+enter)

 # Installing Dependencies

 This project was generated using fastapi framework.